 Tagline: Somebody said get a life...so they did.

 #6 on The Best Movies of 1991

-#47 on The Greatest Chick Flickssee more on Thelma & Louise
+#18 on The Best Movies for Womensee more on Thelma & Louise

 In Now and Then, four completely different young girls share a magical summer together.
 They all grow up and ultimately grow apart.
 But when they are reunited in adulthood, it's clear how much of an impact the emotional bond of their friendship had on each of their lives.